"Tale of the Martyrs"

 QUO VADIS was made at a time when the United States was the world’s beacon of civilization.
 Europe lay in ruins and only Americans had the intimidating atomic bomb, but, rather than behave like conquerors, Americans were busy helping rebuild even the enemies they had vanquished.
 QUO VADIS explains why.
 It’s a must-see movie.

+QUO VADIS is an AVATAR budgeted movie with a COURAGEOUS style Christian story.
+MGM’s 1951 epic contrasts the gross pagan excesses of Nero’s Rome with Christian love and compassion.
+Set in 64 AD, it’s the story of General Marcus Viniculus.
+Marcus returns to Rome in triumph but falls in love with Lygia, a Christian girl.
+This brings him into conflict with the increasingly unstable ruler.
+On a whim, Nero burns Rome, blames it on Christians, and calls for their execution as a sporting event.
+He sentences Marcus and Lygia to death in the Coliseum.
+Only a miracle can save them.
 QUO VADIS is one of the great cinema epics.
 It paved the way for later biblical epics like THE ROBE, THE TEN COMMANDMENTS, and BEN-HUR.
 Released six years after Hitler died in his bunker, the movie shows that Christianity is the ultimate cure for tyranny.
 Liberty can’t be sustained in cultures that don’t respect the right of individuals to accept or deny faith in God.
 After World War II, rather than behave like conquerors, America helped rebuild even the enemies it vanquished.
 QUO VADIS shows why.
 It’s a must-see movie.